-Sarah worked on the Toddler Project as a Project Coordinator after she graduated from University of San Diego in May 2017 with a B.A. in Behavioral Neuroscience.
+Sarah worked on the Toddler Project as a Project Coordinator after she graduated from University of San Diego with a B.A. in Behavioral Neuroscience.
 Sarah coordinated many aspects of the Toddler Project, including communication with the families, coordination of night scans, and overall project management.
-After working with us for three years, Sarah wanted to pursue her love of outdoors, and she is currently leading outdoor therapy groups for teens with challenging behaviors.
-She is planning to return to academia to pursue a doctoral degree in clinical psychology.
+After working with us for three years, Sarah wanted to pursue her love of outdoors and her passion for understanding the human experience, and she is currently leading wilderness therapy groups for teens with challenging behaviors.
+She is likely rock climbing or rappelling somewhere in the Utah wilderness right now.
+She is planning to return to academia to pursue a graduate degree in counseling.

 Shadia Assi, MPH

 Shadia was SCANgroup’s Community Outreach Coordinator.
 A graduate of the SDSU’s Master of Public Health program, with an emphasis in Health Promotion and Behavioral Science, Shadia focused on increasing local and regional awareness of our research by building collaborative relationships with educational and medical organizations, and community at large.
 Shadia promoted the idea that community members and organizations are active participants, contributors and beneficiaries of research projects.
 She was instrumental in communicating with many our community partners and building new partnerships and collaborations.